 You can admire the “Big Cove” from the Via Panoramica (the panoramic road that runs along most of the Argentario coast), and you will probably stop to take photos of the beautiful landscape as most visitors do.
 The bay is a hotspot for boats and yachts sailing around the promontory.
 There are three small beaches with pebbles and low rocky cliffs, the first of which can be reached with a 25-minute walk of medium-hard difficulty.

-The tiny and charming sandy beach is enclosed between two rocky cliffs that feature characteristic flora that is exclusive to the cliffs of the Argentario.
+The tiny and charming sandy beach is enclosed between two rocky cliffs with characteristic flora exclusive to the Argentario cliffs.
 The seabed is mainly sandy with rocky lateral walls rich in flora and fauna.
 On the Eastern side, you can see the beautiful grotto called Grotta del Turco.
-The path leading to La Cacciarella is 500 meters long, with a quite demanding drop of 70 meters.
+The path leading to La Cacciarella is 500 meters long, with a demanding drop of 70 meters.

 The beach here is mainly sandy with low lateral rocky cliffs, whereas the seabed is sandy with pebbles.
 Next to the free beach is a disabled-friendly beach club.
 La Cantoniera is easily reachable with a short path of 200 meters.

 This beach is mainly sandy, and its sandy seabed features some area covered with Posidonia oceanica seagrass.
 Here you will also spot the ruins of an ancient Roman villa.
 You can easily reach it from the main road.